 - Accommodation in triple sharing rooms at all destinations as per the itinerary

-- Comfortable Non-AC Hiace Bus / Winger vehicle for all days, as per the itinerary
+- Comfortable Non-AC Hiace Bus / Winger vehicle, as per the itinerary

 What is NOT included in the tour

 - Train / Flight Ticket till Bagdogra & Return

 - Lunch on all days, throughout the tour

 - Any expenses of personal in nature such as Liquor or Souvenirs

 - Any miscellaneous expenditure incurred during the tour